-"Registered Plan" means any RRSP, RRIF, TFSA, deferred profit sharing plan, registered disability savings plan, or registered education savings plan.
+"Registered Plan" means any RRSP, RRIF, TFSA, deferred profit-sharing plan, RDSP, or RESP.

 "Regulations" means the regulations to the Tax Act.

 "Related Party" means, with respect to any Person, a Person who is a "related party" as that term is defined in Ontario Securities Commission Rule 61-501, as amended from time to time (including any successor rule or policy thereto).